mjimenezj/Portfolio/Projects/README.md

 ### 2. 🔬🧬 *De novo* Protein Design - Binder

-Currently I am working on a project to design the binder of a protein using Deep Learning Difussion Methods:
+Currently I am working on a project to design the binder of a protein using Deep Learning Diffusion Methods:

 🚧🚧🚧 I expect to have the project ready by 📌 March 15th, 2025. 🚧🚧🚧